fdelu/oci-cron/README.md

 - `docker run --env-file .env -p 9000:8080 oci-cron`
 - `curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'`

-# Pushing to AWS repository
+# Pushing to repository

-Use this commands to push to an AWS repository in order to deploy the function
+Use this commands to push to a repository in order to deploy the function

 - `docker tag oci-cron {REPO_URL}:{VERSION HERE}`
 - `docker push {REPO_URL}:{VERSION HERE}`